mdascenzo/hpc-workflows/README.md

 ## History

-The code in this repository was independently developed by me at [PreCyte, Inc.](https://www.precyte.net/), primarily to support our internal research and development efforts.
+I developed the code in this repository while working at [PreCyte, Inc.](https://www.precyte.net/) to support our internal research and development efforts.
 It will continue to be actively maintained and updated here.
 Recent updates include an upgrade to ParallelCluster (v3.8), released in December 2023, a limited integration with the recently released AWS ParallelCluster UI, and the addition of a login node pool to enhance the cluster configuration.